JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 A strong tech investor doesn’t just follow trends—they understand the *underlying science and engineering*.
 They know how to distinguish between a breakthrough and a marketing pitch.

 **Practical Industry Experience**
 Experience working in relevant industries helps investors assess what's feasible and what’s fantasy.
-Understanding time-to-market, competition, regulatory bottlenecks, and supply chain friction is key.
+Understanding time-to-market, technical challenges, competition, regulatory bottlenecks, and supply chain friction is key.

 **Realistic Modeling & Risk Awareness**
 Sophisticated models are useful—but only if based on grounded assumptions.
-A good stock picker stress-tests downside scenarios and avoids overfitting projections to blue-sky outcomes.
+A good stock picker stress-tests downside scenarios and avoids overfitting projections to over-optimistic outcomes.

 **Good Judgment About People**
 You don’t need to be a scientist to invest in science—you just need to know how to find credible operators.
 Warren Buffett never built semiconductors, but he knows who can.